This is one of the most common questions I hear from buyers and fashion newcomers: “Is Diesel an American brand? Or is it European?”

 Is Diesel an American brand?

-No. It’s Italian, founded and headquartered in Italy.
+No. It is 100% Italian, founded and headquartered in Italy.

 Is Diesel still Italian today?